/ 14 articles

 / Article — Reliability ~10 min read

-WordPress webhooks work locally but silently drop events in production.
-Learn the root causes: WP-Cron limits, missing queues, wrong retry logic, and no observability.
+WordPress webhooks work locally but drop events in production.
+Four root causes — WP-Cron, queues, retry logic, observability — and the production fix.

 / Article — Architecture ~8 min read